0xtnpxsgt/Empeiria-Node-Setup/README.md

 ```
 ## Get Testnet EMPE -
 #### You can obtain testnet tokens to fund your address from official EMPE faucet: https://faucet.cnd.biz.id/
+or Join here https://t.me/empevalidators and request token from the admin
 ## You can verify your balance with this command:
 ```bash
 emped query bank balances $(emped keys show $WALLET -a)